Textualize/textual/docs/guide/input.md

 ### Priority bindings

-Textual checks bindings for the focused widget first.
-If there is no matching binding, then the parent widget(s) will be checked.
-Occasionally, you may want bindings to be checked *before* the focused widget.
-Typically to create hot-keys.
+Individual bindings may be marked as a *priority*, which means they will be checked prior to the bindings of the focused widget.
+This feature is often used to create hot-keys on the app or screen.
+Such bindings can not be disabled by binding the same key on a widget.

 You can create priority key bindings by setting `priority=True` on the Binding object.
 Textual uses this feature to add a default binding for ++ctrl+c++ so there is always a way to exit the app.
 Here's the bindings from the App base class.
 Note the first binding is set as a priority: